COVID-19: travel health notice for all travellers

 • expect disruptions to local businesses and services, including airports

-The province of Tanganyika, and especially Manono Territory in the northeastern part of the former province of Katanga, is the theatre of an ethnic conflict between the Pygmies and the Luba.
+The province of Tanganyika, and especially Manono Territory, is the theatre of an ethnic conflict between the Pygmies and the Luba.
 The Mai-Mai militia periodically re-engage.

-Despite the intensified operations by the Ugandan, Congolese and South Sudanese armed forces and the UN, the Lord’s Resistance Army continues to commit acts of violence against the civilian population.
-Many people have been killed and thousands have fled the region.
+Despite intensified operations by the Ugandan, Congolese and South Sudanese armed forces and the United Nations, the Lord's Resistance Army continues to commit acts of violence against the civilian population.
+Numerous casualties have been reported, and thousands of people have fled the region.

 Points of entry from Burundi, Rwanda and Uganda